ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 function gen(a, b) return `array(a, b) end

 terra test()
-  -- Evaluates to array(1, 2) 0
+  -- Intended to evaluate to array(1, 2) 0
   return [gen(1, 2)][idx(0)]
 end{{</pre>}}

 For those of you joining us (probably because you heard a blood-curdling scream from down the hall), this syntax is exactly as ambiguous as you might think.
 Is it two splice statements put next to each other, or is a splice statement with an array index?
 You no longer know if a splice operator is supposed to index the array or act as a splice operator, as [mentioned in this issue](https://github.com/StanfordLegion/legion/issues/522).
-Terra "resolves this" by just assuming that any two bracketed expressions put next to each other are _always_ an array indexing operation, which is a lot like fixing your server overheating issue by running the fire suppression system 24/7.
+Terra "resolves this" by just assuming that any two bracketed expressions put next to each other are _always_ an array indexing operation, which is a lot like fixing your server overheating issue by running the fire suppression system all day.
 However, because this is Lua, whose syntax is very much like a delicate flower that cannot be disturbed, a much worse ambiguity comes up when we try to fix this.

 {{<pre lua>}}function idx(x) return `x end
 function gen(a, b) return `array(a, b) end